lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-Chained functional-style calls, if don't fit a single line have line breaks before a dot.
-Even the first call of the chain is not left on the first line.
-Each new line of this call has exactly one extra level of indentation.
+Break chained functional-style calls into several lines before a dot, if the call doesn't fit a single line.
+Don't leave the first call of the chain on the first line.
+Indent each new line of this call with exactly one extra level of indentation.

 **Do**: